jdtonkin/jdtonkin.github.io/index.md

 <div class="vh">

 <p>I study factors that promote and maintain biodiversity from a community, metacommunity and macroecological perspective.
-My research has mostly focused on running water ecosystems, but my interests are question focused, not system specific.
-I am currently a postdoctoral scholar at <a href="http://oregonstate.edu/">Oregon State University</a> in Corvallis, OR, USA.
-I'm based in the <a href="http://ib.oregonstate.edu/">Department of Integrative Biology</a>, and I'm on the editorial boards of <a href="http://onlinelibrary.wiley.com/journal/10.1111/(ISSN)1365-2427">Freshwater Biology</a> and <a href="https://peerj.com/">PeerJ</a>.
+I am currently a postdoctoral fellow at <a href="https://www.canterbury.ac.nz/">the University of Canterbury</a> in Christchurch, New Zealand.
+I'm on the editorial boards of <a href="http://onlinelibrary.wiley.com/journal/10.1111/(ISSN)1365-2427">Freshwater Biology</a> and <a href="https://peerj.com/">PeerJ</a>.
 You can read more about <a href="/about">me</a> (including contact details), my <a href="/research">research</a>, and my <a href="/publications">publications</a> on this website.
-Also find my <a href="/blog">blog here</a> and hear me talk about my recent research <a href="https://youtu.be/mqnuv6YZBSM" target="_blank"> here</a>.
 </p>

 </div>